°F Mph Inch

 The golf ball movement is almost always affected by wind conditions.
 The longer the shot, the greater impact will the wind conditions have on the golf ball trajectory.
 ShareWeather developed a special variable in order to address and describe the size of this impact.
 Based on many golfers experiences and an algorithm retrieved from our data, weather forecast models, golf ball behavior and ball trajectory physics, the golf ball deviation deviation is expressed in metres or yards per 100 metres or 100 yards respectively, depending on your custom unit measurement system.
 (The unit system which will be chosen automatically and can be edited by the user any time.)
 In this way the expected deviation is fairly easily interpreted on site while playing golf.
 What one should bare in mind is that the deviation will vary depending on the direction of the shot.
 The calculated value will give the largest deviation, which is associated with a maximum side wind that can possibly be achieved with the wind direction forming a 90 degree's angle towards the golf ball trajectory.
 The angle can, of course, be less than 90 degrees, which would reduce the deviation.
 In those cases when the wind is parallell to the ball direction, we have two interesting special cases.
 With the wind blowing in your back the deviation will result in a longer shot corresponding to the number of metres or yards per 100 metres/yards.
 A wind blowing oposite to the ball direction will shorten the shot.
 In this way, this variable can really contribute to improving your drive.

 Drawing from the above, golfers can really benefit from our variables developed for golfing.
 Also experts maintaining the golf course are interested in the current state and the predicted state of the golf course.
 Their planning depends on how the weather will impact their work.
 This is one of the main reasons ShareWeather focused on developing a variable that accurately predicts the speed of grass growth on green.
 We offer tailored forecasts of vegetation growth adopted to greenkeepers needs.
 ShareWeather predicts the grass growth speed for green and fairway respectively.
 Both variables are presented in our diagrams (meteograms).
 The grass growth curves in our diagrams are expressed in mm per week.
 The speed of grass growth on green is also provided in numerical values.
 This value is given in mm growth per day (24 hours).
 The grass growth is animated in ShareWeather, as are other processes taking place on the ground.
 In ShareWeather GOLF Pro (in contrast to our other apps), the animated presentation is adjusted to the needs of greenkeepers and golfers.
 Every day the grass growth will start from zero, assuming that the grass was previously cut to a preferred fixed length.
 The animation shows how much the grass will grow during one day (24 hours).
-The forecast for the next 24 hours start at o again, displaying the growth for the next 24 hours.
+Then, the forecast for the next 24 hours will start at 0 again, displaying the growth for the coming 24 hours.
 Please take note that this should not be confused with the total grass growth displayed in the summary over maximum and minimum values for a particular time intervall (up to 16 days).
 The summary always displays the maximum possible grass height, that is, the total grass height that will be achieved if not cutting the grass at all.
 Obviously, the work of the greenkeeper impacts the result whenever the golf course is maintained.

 We would like to introduce you to variables and features that you can enjoy using ShareWeather GOLF Pro.
 Here is an outline of our content.